 For more information, visit our NIHP website:

-Why is the new Comox Valley Hospital being built on this site?
+Why is the new North Island Hospital Comox Valley campus being built on this site?

 Island Health investigated some 20 sites around the Comox Valley and chose this site in consultation with local and regional governments, and with North Island College for the following reasons: